Can A Woman 45 Get Pregnant

 6. Consider Acupuncture and Other Alternative Therapies

 Some studies suggest that acupuncture and other alternative therapies may improve fertility.
-Acupuncture may help to improve blood flow to the reproductive organs and reduce stress.
-However, more research is needed to confirm the benefits of these therapies.
+Consider this: acupuncture may help to improve blood flow to the reproductive organs and reduce stress.
+Even so, more research is needed to confirm the benefits of these therapies.

 If you are considering acupuncture or other alternative therapies, be sure to consult with a qualified and experienced practitioner.